norcams/iaas/docs/team/operations/local-repo.rst

 **rpm**:
   Files placed inside this location is instantly accessible, provided correct SELinux labeling.
-No snapshoting provided!
+No snapshotting provided!

 **yumrepo**:
   Files placed inside this location is instantly accessible, provided correct SELinux labeling.
-No snapshoting provided through this interface!
+No snapshotting provided through this interface!
 For this use the REPO interface instead.